eic/tutorial-analysis/_episodes/03-analysis.md

   }
 ```

 While this plot will give us a sense of what the tracking resolution is, we don't expect the resolution to be constant for all momenta or eta.
+We can get a more complete picture by plotting the resolution as a function of different kinematic quantities.

 > Exercise:
 > - Make 2-D plots of resolution vs true momentum and vs true pseudorapidity
-> - Don't forget to place appropriate cuts on kinematic quantities you are not explicitly plotting
+> - Break resolution plots down by particle species
 {: .challenge}